top of page

 Citizenship is not something granted on a whim—it is earned through a long, often difficult process governed by statute, regulation, and human dignity.
 Deportation, on the other hand, is a use of state power that must be exercised with precision, transparency, and constitutional restraint.

-When these standards are ignored—when people are arrested without cause, denied hearings, or deported without due process—it is not merely an immigration failure.
+When these standards are ignored and when people are arrested without cause, denied hearings, or deported without due process, it is not merely an immigration failure.
 It is a constitutional failure.
 And in a nation built on the rule of law, the cost of that failure reaches far beyond the border.

 Add Your Voice to the Record

-If you’ve lived through the consequences of the policies taking place throughout America—whether as an immigrant, a business owner, a public servant, or someone who has lost a loved one to unjust enforcement—we want to hear from you.
+If you have lived through the reach of America’s immigration and enforcement policies as an immigrant, a business owner, a public servant, or someone who has lost family to unjust deportation, your testimony matters.

 Isn't joining the military and serving a path to naturalization?
 I just read an article about a man who earned the Purple Heart award and was subsequently deported.
 I couldn't believe what I was reading!
 Maybe make it a point to touch on this subject as well if so...